← Back to research

 Pi is a terminal-native coding agent designed for developers who prefer primitives over features.
 The philosophy: if you want something Pi doesn't do, ask Pi to build it — or install an extension that does.

 Unlike Claude Code or Cursor which bundle features, Pi ships with four tools (read, write, edit, bash) and expects you to extend it.
 This keeps the core minimal while enabling infinite customization.
-The approach works — OpenClaw (160K+ stars) uses Pi's SDK to power its entire assistant layer.
+The approach works — OpenClaw (378K+ stars as of June 2026) uses Pi's SDK to power its entire assistant layer.
+An ecosystem has formed around it: Paseo wraps pi (alongside Claude Code and Codex) in a self-hosted control layer you can drive from desktop, web, and mobile, and Earendil ships official companions including pi-chat (Slack/chat automation), pi-review, pi-tutorial, and the Gondolin micro-VM sandbox.

 Key Capabilities